seluce/android_twrp_device/readme.md

 - full stable recovery twrp image (3.18.35)

-Full working touch sreen in twrp
+Full working touch sreen in twrp!
 Kernel patching was done following the tutorial from SachinBorkar by seluce